nik184/my-social-network/README.md

 # Distributed Social Network

-A simple distributed Go application that manages a shared directory (`space184`) and allows network discovery between nodes.
+A truly distributed Go application using libp2p that manages a shared directory (`space184`) and enables peer-to-peer discovery and communication across the internet.

 ## Features

 1. **Directory Management**: Creates and manages a `space184` folder in your home directory
 2. **Folder Scanning**: Scans directory contents and stores information in memory
-3. **Network Discovery**: Discovers other nodes on the network via IP address
+3. **P2P Network Discovery**: Discovers peers using DHT (Distributed Hash Table) and peer IDs
+4. **NAT Traversal**: Automatic hole punching and relay connections for NAT'd networks
+5. **Secure Communication**: Encrypted libp2p streams for peer communication
+6. **Global Connectivity**: Works across the internet without fixed IP addresses
-4. **WebView UI**: Clean web-based interface for all interactions
+7. **WebView UI**: Clean web-based interface for all interactions

 ## Project Structure